anvaka/ngraph.generators/README.md

 <script src='https://cdn.jsdelivr.net/npm/ngraph.generators@19.2.0/dist/ngraph.generators.min.js'></script>
 ```

+In case of CDN the library will be accessible under global name `generators`

 # Supported graphs

 All images below are clickable and point to interactive 3d visualization, done by `ngraph.three` library.